OpenLiberty/space-sentry-challenge/hardware/parts-list.md

 Required Components:
 ---
-- The custom PCB Arduino shield documentation can be found in the [pcb-shield.md](pcb-shield.md) file
+- The custom PCB Arduino shield documentation can be found in the [pcb-shield.md](pcb-shield.md) file, for steps on ordering the boards, refer to the [pcb-ordering.md](pcb-ordering.md) file.
 - Arduino MEGA 2560
 - USB-A Female Surface Mount Socket
 - Break-away 0.1" Dual Row Male Header Pin Strip (at least 18 long)